 Welcome to the speech accent archive.
-You may need to get the Quicktime plug-in to play the sound clips.
 Each individual sample page contains a sound control bar, a set of the answers to 7 demographic questions, a phonetic transcription of the sample,1 a set of the speaker's phonological generalizations, a link to a map showing the speaker's place of birth, and a link to the Ethnologue language database.

 The archive also contains a set of native language phonetic inventories so that you can perform some contrastive analyses.
 If a particular sample does not have a phonetic transcription nor a generalizations page, please be patient—all samples will eventually be complete.
 We are adding new samples weekly, and the pages are updated frequently.